connexcs/docs/docs/setup/settings/users.md

 7. **`Save`** the new permissions.

 !!! question "How does the permissions model work in the ConnexCS Control Panel?"
-    The permissions model in the ConnexCS Control Panel consists of Global permissions and Granular permissions.
+    Our permissions model consists of Global permissions and Granular permissions.

     * The Global and Granular permissions are categorized as Create, Read, Update, and Delete (CRUD).
     * Granular permissions override and nullify all Global permissions.
 Ex: if you assign CRUD permissions globally, and assign granular Read permissions to 3 features, the group has permissions to read data for only 3 features.